 For comfort, the polyester filling provides enough padding for a comfortable sleep.
 Don't expect the support for joints of an orthopedic bed though, as polyester doesn't mold to the shape of the dog's body.
 This isn't a problem for healthy dogs, but if your pet has joint pain it might not be the right bed.

 Despite being sold as a chew proof bed (Orvid says it's "no match for even the most avid chewers"), I think chew resistant is a better term.
 It can cope with light or medium chewers - especially if they are small dogs - but aggressive chewers will eventually get through the cover, even if it takes longer than the average bed.
-This is to be expected from a bed that balances comfort with durability though.
+This is to be expected from a bed that balances a soft feel with durability though.